Inflammatory demyelinating diseases of the central nervous system: Under research

-Other auto-antibodies can be used to stablish a differential diagnosis from very different diseases like Sjögren syndrome which can be separated by Anti–Calponin-3 autoantibodies.
+Other auto-antibodies can be used to establish a differential diagnosis from very different diseases like Sjögren syndrome which can be separated by Anti–Calponin-3 autoantibodies.

 The correlation between this genetic mutation and MS was challenged but in 2018 has been replicated by an independent team.
 Notice that this results do not refer to general MS.

 In general, NMO-like spectrum without known auto-antibodies is considered MS. Principal component analysis of these cases show 3 different kinds of antibody-negative patients.
 The metabolite discriminators of RRMS and Ab-NMOSD suggest that these groupings have some pathogenic meaning.

 As MS is an active field for research, the list of auto-antibodies is not closed nor definitive.
 For example, some diseases like Autoimmune GFAP Astrocytopathy or variants of CIDP that affects the CNS (CIDP is the chronic counterpart of Guillain–Barré syndrome) could be included.
 Autoimmune variants peripheral neuropathies or progressive inflammatory neuropathy could be in the list assuming the autoimmune model for MS, together with a rare demyelinating lesional variant of trigeminal neuralgia and some NMDAR Anti-NMDA receptor encephalitis.

 Venous induced demyelination has also been proposed as a hypothetical MS variant produced by CCSVI, Susac's syndrome and Neuro-Behçet's disease (MS has an important vascular component), myalgic encephalomyelitis (aka chronic fatigue syndrome).

 Also leukoaraiosis can produce lesions disseminated in time and space, condition usually sufficient in the MS definition.
 Maybe two sub-conditions of Leukodystrophy: Adrenoleukodystrophy and Adrenomyeloneuropathy could be in the list.
 Specially interesting is X-linked adrenoleukodystrophy (X-ALD or CALD).